 In the USA, more than 90 per cent of all meat birds are raised by contract growers in a supply chain integration model almost identical to Australia.
 Half of all growers are purported to have a choice of only one or two processors with which they can work.
-The top four poultry processing firms control 54 per cent of the market.
+Fe top four poultry processing firms control 54 per cent of the market.
 This is substantially less concentrated than the Australian poultry processing market.
-Owing to their greater negotiating power than that of the growers with whom they contract, processors (known as live poultry dealers in the USA, of which there are more than 100 registered with the US Food and Drug Administration) set the terms of the contracts and important aspects of their execution.
+Owing to their greater negotiating power than that of the growers with whom they contract, processors (known as growers/#:~:text=More%20than%2090%25%20of%20all,farmers%2C%20compared%20to%20independent%20growers>.